Negative SEO: How to Identify, Fix and Prevent an AttackBy Sam Gooch

 - Get notifications of new links.
 Ahrefs, which is a paid tool, has this feature.
 Change the status of email notifications to daily to make sure you catch malicious links as soon as they appear.

 - WooRank’s Weekly Email Digest keeps you up to date on any changes in organic, referral and direct traffic.
 View daily traffic for the week to see if any large drops in traffic are merely fluctuations or signs of trouble.
-Track keyword search volume in SERP Checker to see if you’re being targeted with negative SEO for a particular keyword.
+Track keyword ranking history in SERP Checker to see if you’re being targeted with negative SEO for a particular keyword.

 - Set up Google Alerts for your company, brands and/or products.
 We have previously suggested you do this to find new link building opportunities, but it’s also a great way to stay on top of fake negative reviews and fake profiles attacking you in forums and on social media.